cyberus-stud/cyber-tips/TryHackMe VPN Connection Egypt.md

 ### Connecting with SSH

-Sometimes whenever you try to connect to a maching through `SSH` some problems might arise.
+Sometimes whenever you try to connect to a machine through `SSH` some problems might arise.
 So the easy solution to this is to turn off the wrap after connecting to the VPN.
 ```cmd
 warp-cli disconnect
 ```